The Prize Chapter 17: Germany’s Formula for War

 The fallback on synthetic oil and the human cost

-With German defeat in North Africa and Russia, by mid 1943, the dream of Hitler of convergence on the Baku Oilfield was now a fantasy, and Germany faced a huge fuel crisis and turned to coal-based synthetic oil production which was based on the great technological ingenuity of Bergius.
+With German defeat in North Africa and Russia, by mid-1943, the dream of Hitler of convergence on the Baku Oilfield was now a fantasy.
+Germany faced a huge fuel crisis and turned to coal-based synthetic oil production which was based on the great technological ingenuity of Bergius.
 Germany was in a state of moral bankruptcy.
 Albert Speer was commissioned to rebuild Berlin and given sweeping powers of the German economy.
 After 2 ½ years, he had managed a threefold increase in aircraft, weapons, and ammunition production, and nearly had sixfold increase in tanks, even at a time when the Allied forces were successfully bombing German targets such as the aviation industry, railway depots, and ball-bearing factories.
 Between 1940 and 1943, synthetic fuel production almost doubled from 72,000 to 124,000 barrels per day, and in the first quarter of 1944, the synthetic fuel plants provided 57% of total supply and 92% of aviation gasoline.
 The table below provides figures on German oil supply (bbl/day) over the period 1939 to 1944.

 The noose tightens, Nazi German runs out of oil and is defeated

 The Allies, led by General Carl Spaatz, set a new priority target – the German synthetic fuels industry and began bombing oil factories all over Germany.
 The goal was to deny oil to the enemy armed forces.
 On May 12, 1944, 935 bombers and fighter escorts bombed many synthetic factories including the giant I.G.
 Farben plant at Leuna.
 On May 28-29, the Allied forces attacked again.
-On D-Day, June 6, 1944, the Allies gained a foothold on Normandy, enabling regular bombing of the synthetic fuel industry.
+On D-Day, June 6, 1944, the Allies gained a foothold on Normandy, enabling the regular bombing of the synthetic fuel plants.
 Before the attacks in May, synthetic fuel averaged 92,000 barrels per day, and by September output was 5,000 barrels per day.
-The Russians also captured the Romanian oilfield, depriving Hitler of crude oil.
+The Russians also captured the Romanian oilfield, depriving Hitler of that crude oil.
 By autumn of 1944, the Luftwaffe was operating at 10% of the minimum required gasoline, and even breweries were converted to making fuel!
 Without fighter planes to protect the fuel plants, the destructive impact of the Allied raids grew.
-By fall 1944, the D-Day invasion had widened and driven the Germans out of France, and the Soviets were also pushing the Germans from the east.
-On December 16, Hitler threw in everything in, launching his last counter offensive in the Battle of the Bulge.
+By fall of 1944, the D-Day invasion had widened and driven the Germans out of France, and the Soviets were also pushing the Germans from the east.
+On December 16, Hitler threw in everything in, launching his last counteroffensive in the Battle of the Bulge.
 Although the Germans had the advantage of surprise, they did not have enough resources, and on Christmas Day 1944, the German offensive was finally stopped and pushed back.

 Interestingly, on December 17, a German unit under Jochen Peiper was within a thousand feet or so of a grand prize, the Stavelot supply dump, when the Allies set some fuel ablaze to create a wall of fire.
 Because the map Peiper had was dated, it failed to show him the correct location and magnitude of the dump, and they missed the bounty when Peiper had his forces go round the thin wall of fire instead of through it.
 The oil at the Stavelot dump would have enabled the German forces to push through to Antwerp and to the English Channel at a time when the Allies were disorganized and confused.